metaPhorest/metaPhorest.org/en/seminars/116/index.md

-## 116th metaPhorest Seminar: ヒロイクミ Kumi Hiroi & 池谷侑太 Yuta Ikeya
+## 116th metaPhorest Seminar: Kumi Hiroi & Yuta Ikeya

 #### This event will be primarily in Japanese, but questions and comments in English are also welcome.
 The metaPhorest seminar on Friday, December 5th is a joint seminar featuring guest artist Hiroi Kumi, who works between the Netherlands and Japan, and Yuta Iketani, a new metaPhorest member who returned from the Netherlands in 2025.